0xDBFB7/ionprinter/documents/log/cinematography.md

 The original Short Circuit intro (<https://www.youtube.com/watch?v=pUQIKnrZVTM>) is entirely close-up macro shots.
 The camera never moves, it's just a series of jump cuts of motion.
 The sound is prominent over the music.
 The action sequence is 2 minutes long.
+Everything's slow and methodical; it's clearly distinct from a simple montage.

 Nobody is visible; hands are gloved, everything visible is mechanical.

 Everything must be third-person scientific; no "I", we, etc

-Everything's slow and methodical; it's clearly distinct from a ssimple